Wang-Yuanlong/CNNSarcoma/README.md

 ## Framework

 We implement models with two fusion strategies to conduct margin assessment for PS-OCT images, namely duplicate backbone and channel merge.
-Our models are based on ResNet for image feature extractor.
+Our models are based on ResNet for image feature extractors.
 Their structures are shown in the figure below.

 ![](./assets/model.png)